SkyAPM/transporter-plugin-for-skywalking/README.md

 # Apache SkyWalking Transporter Plugin

+## No one is maintaining this anymore for years.
+Being archived in 2023

 This repo hosts plugins as the optional transporter implementations to replace the default communication machenism between SkyWalking Java agent and OAP server.
 The Apache SkyWalking officially provides gRPC and Kafka as official transporters.
 Here are more